-41 Palestinian Protesters Killed, Gaza Officials Say, As U.S. Opens Jerusalem Embassy
+43 Palestinian Protesters Killed, Gaza Officials Say, As U.S. Opens Jerusalem Embassy

 Both sides of the conflict had been preparing for today's events.
 In Hamas-ruled Gaza, violent protests have erupted every Friday since March, venting anger over Israeli's blockade.
 The Israeli Defense Forces say that terrorists are using civilians to cover their actions; military jets have been dropping leaflets warning Palestinians not to come near the security fence.

 "We are witnessing an abhorrent violation of international law & human rights in Gaza," Amnesty International said of Monday's violence.
-The organization says six of the dead are children, and more than 500 people were wounded by live ammunition, adding, "This must end immediately."
+The organization says six of the dead are under 18 years old, and more than 500 people were wounded by live ammunition, adding, "This must end immediately."

+A much calmer demonstration took place in the streets outside the new U.S. embassy's location in Jerusalem's Arnona neighborhood.
+There, protesters marched, chanted slogans, waved Palestinian flags and held up signs, amid a large security presence.

 The U.S. delegation visiting Israel for the opening includes the president's daughter and son-in-law, Ivanka Trump and Jared Kushner, along with Deputy Secretary of State John J. Sullivan, Treasury Secretary Steven Mnuchin, Special Representative for International Negotiations Jason Greenblatt, and Ambassador David Friedman.